zhouhaibing089/blog/content/posts/etcd-clustering.md

 ### Avoid adding members manually

-The steps demonstrated abvoe seem to be tedious because we have to add each member manually before we can start the instance.
+The steps demonstrated above seem to be tedious because we have to add each member manually before we can start the instance.
 If we know all the members beforehand, we can avoid doing that manually.
 To run the same setup, we can just do the following: